Ed Sheeran Belfast Boucher Road date confirmed for his Mathematics Tour

 Tickets go on sale on Saturday, September 25, at 8am in Northern Ireland and Ireland and 9am in England, Scotland and Wales.

-Important to note: there will be no pre-sale tickets available for this tour.
+Ticket prices for the Cork and Limerick dates are €81 for standing and €91 seated, with an additional service charge of €7.15 per ticket.

+There will be a limit of six tickets per show date per transaction.

-You can learn more and purchase tickets from his official website here or from Ticketmaster.
+You can learn more and purchase tickets from his official website here .